Updating Existing Apps to the Unified API

 Fix any compiler warnings in your existing code, particularly those relating to deprecated APIs.

-Use the Migration Tool built in to Xamarin Studio to update your project files and namespaces.
+Use the Migration Tool built in to Visual Studio for Mac to update your project files and namespaces.

 There are specific guides available for each product to help you update your apps to the Unified API and 64-bit support:

-Existing Xamarin.iOS apps can be updated to the Unified API using the automated migration tool built in to Xamarin Studio.
+Existing Xamarin.iOS apps can be updated to the Unified API using the automated migration tool built in to Visual Studio for Mac.
 Some additional fixes may then be required, as explained in these instructions and tips.

-Existing Xamarin.Mac apps can be updated to the Unified API using the automated migration tool built in to Xamarin Studio.
+Existing Xamarin.Mac apps can be updated to the Unified API using the automated migration tool built in to Visual Studio for Mac.
 Some additional fixes may then be required, as explained in these instructions and tips.